Gandalf-/LockNut-Encryption/README.md

 Encryption Technique:
 =====================

 LockNut uses a complex Vigenere Cipher style encryption technique to encrypt files.
 A typical Vigenere Cipher uses a key to shift each "place'th" letter by "place" amount.
-Given A = 1, B = 2, etc. A Vigenere Cipher with key "ABC", and message "Hello there".
+Given A = 1, B = 2, etc. A Vigenere Cipher with key "ABC", and message "Hello there" would do the following:

 Unecrypted:
 Hello there
 ABCABCABCAB